 You can light an incense while kneeling on the little stool and pray for whatever you wish.
 Or you can have your fortune told by rattling the metal box with fortune sticks in it until it comes out and you can buy the Chinese description.

 When you ask a local Hong Kong guide, a Hong Kong attraction that is popular among locals but not so well known among foreign tourists is Stanley Beach.
 Do not only go for a beach stroll but visit the excellent market and many shopping facilities as well.

 Stanley is one of the oldest villages in Hong Kong has remained its very distinct charm.
-If you happen to be around when the dragon boat races are on, I highly recommend attending those.
+If you happen to be around when the Dragon Boat Festival in June are on, I highly recommend attending those.
 You can easily reach Stanley via bus from the city centre.
 It is a very scenic ride, but can be a little bumpy, if you ask me.
 Still, totally worth it!